the relational elations of ORPHANED ALGEBRA

-Distributors: Small Press Distribution, Selected Bookstores and Amazon
+Distributors: Small Press Distribution, Bookshop, Selected Bookstores and Amazon

 the relational elations of ORPHANED ALGEBRA is a ground-breaking collaboration of poems and poetics essays.
 “Began” by Eileen R. Tabios who crafted poems melding algebra and orphans, this unique project was “finished” by j/j hastain who echoed the poems first musically and then by way of meditations on Trans identity(ies).
 The collaboration presents several text approaches including essays addressing Tabios’ international adoption experience and hastain’s suggestion for more natural and less violent pronouns that transcend gender binaries.